 The Ph.D. program in History offers students the opportunity to obtain an area of concentration in Public History.
-To obtain the area of concentration, students are expected to take an additional 12 credits that includes the 3 credit History 502, Public History and Material Culture, and at least 9 credits of internship, History 598, which can be completed after the student takes his or her comprehensive exams.
+To obtain the area of concentration, students are expected to take 12 credits that include the 3-credit HIST 502, Public History and Material Culture, and at least 9 credits of internship, HIST 598, which can be completed after the student takes his or her comprehensive exams.